 The impact of the use on amenity through noise generation and from plant and equipment has been considered.
 An acoustic report outlines how the premises can be acoustically insulated to prevent unacceptable levels of noise breakout and to ensure adequate levels of acoustic insulation between different uses.
-These and further measures relating to the food and drink uses could be controlled through a condition.
+These and further measures relating to the gym use and the commercial unit could be controlled through a condition.
+There is only one commercial unit, which is not anticipated to generate unacceptable levels of noise and disturbance, subject to the acoustic condition mentioned above.